 Col d'Agnes, Col de Caougnous, Col de Peguère

-In the morning everything we carried was wet.
+Everything we carried was wet in the morning.
 My tent had gotten twice as heavy from all the water.
-We bought food in the village and just in time realized we needed to get a stamp there.
-After we got one we were finally ready to leave.
+We bought food in the village and realized just in time that we needed to get a stamp there.
+After we got one, we were finally ready to leave.
 The first col of the day was col d'Agnes.
 It wasn't super steep and similar to most other cols in the Pyrenees.
 Near the top we were encouraged by some children in a passing car.